apparena/docs/index.md

 ## Getting started - App-Developer

-If you want create [Templates](glossary#Templates) of your apps and offer your customers a Self-Service Content-Management-System to create and configure app instances, then get started by reading our [API documentation](api).
+If you want create [Templates](glossary#Templates) of your apps and offer your customers a Self-Service Content-Management-System to create and configure app [Instances](glossary#Instances), then get started by reading our [API documentation](api).

 ## Getting started - Integrator